jorgemf/kaggle_redefining_cancer_treatment/README.md

 [Word2Vec](https://arxiv.org/abs/1301.3781) is not an algorithm for text classification but an algorithm to compute vector representations of words from very large datasets.
 The peculiarity of word2vec is that the words that share common context in the text are vectors located in the same space.
 For example, countries would be close to each other in the vector space.
 Another property of this algorithm is that some concepts are encoded as vectors, for example the gender is encoded as a vector in such way that the next equation is true: "king - male + female = queen", the result of the math operations is a vector very close to "queen".

-Using the word representations provided by Word2Vec we can apply math operations to words and so, new algorithms for the text classification as the deep learning algorithms we will see later.
+Using the word representations provided by Word2Vec we can apply math operations to words and so, we can use algorithms like [Support Vector Machines (SVM)](https://arxiv.org/abs/1301.2785v1) or the deep learning algorithms we will see later.

 There are two ways to train a Word2Vec model:
 [Continuous Bag-of-Words, also knows as CBOW, and the Skip-Gram](https://arxiv.org/abs/1301.3781).
 Given a context for a word, usually its adjacent words, we can predict the word with the context (CBOW) or predict the context with the word (Skip-Gram).
 Both algorithms are similar but Skip-Gram seems to [produce better results for large datasets](http://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf).